Workers’ Comp

 Although it is certainly hard to prove that a person got COVID at work, a personal injury attorney will have a team of researchers at their disposal.
 They will be able to look at such things as how many of a person’s coworkers had COVID, whether or not the individual lived alone, how populous an area the person lived in, and how cautious they were in their personal life.

-See also Common Mistakes When Filing a Workers’ Compensation Claim
+See also Typical Mistakes That Can Ruin Your Workers' Compensation Claim

 What To Look For In a Lawyer